Winners Summary

 Why I like Schwab's rollover IRAs: Schwab offers clear instructions — just three steps, with a total of 10 short bullet points — plus each page prominently displays a phone number to call for help if the written instructions aren’t enough.
 I really like that the online instructions are simple, but with enough detail to make sure you don’t make an expensive mistake.
 Specifically, Schwab includes the important message that you should ask your old retirement plan to deposit your money directly in your Schwab rollover account, with a check made out to Schwab “FBO (Your Name),” meaning “for the benefit of.”
 That simple little step means you’re doing a direct rollover — in other words, avoiding a messy tax situation.

 With its easy-to-read instructions, phone number to call for help, and low overall costs, you could do a lot worse than Schwab.
-My one beef is its $74.95 transaction fee on some mutual funds.
+My one complaint about Schwab is its $74.95 transaction fee on some mutual funds.
 Be sure to avoid that fee by buying no-transaction-fee mutual funds.
 Check out my Charles Schwab IRA review.
+If you're interested in opening a brokerage account and trading stocks with Schwab, check out our Charles Schwab review to learn more.

 Best Rollover IRA withdrawal options - E*TRADE